Dunkmania101/python-music-generator/README.md

 It plays through PyAudio and can create .wav files.
 Feel free to change the sound output system if you need / want something else.

+There are sample wave outputs in the "sample_songs" folder.
+The one with the greatest number at the end is the newest, although there may have been smaller udpades since.

 __Installing Dependencies ==>__